Braves vs. Diamondbacks Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his third straight game with a hit in this matchup.
-In his last five games he is hitting .333 with a double, two home runs, five walks and four RBI.
+- Acuna will look for his fourth straight game with a hit in this matchup.
+In his last five games he is hitting .316 with two home runs, four walks and three RBI.

 Acuna Recent Games